-Medical students enrolled in the Liaison Committee on Medical Education (LCME)-accredited medical schools in the United States, Puerto Rico and Canada, and resident-physicians enrolled in training programs may apply for a one-month research elective in preventative medicine with the General Preventive Medicine Residency (GPMR) Program.
-This rotation is formally precepted by Dr. Miriam Alexander, the Program Director, and supervised by the Chief Resident.
+Medical students enrolled in the Liaison Committee on Medical Education (LCME)-accredited medical schools in the United States, Puerto Rico and Canada, and resident-physicians enrolled in training programs may apply for a one-month research elective in preventive medicine with the General Preventive Medicine Residency (GPMR) Program.
+This rotation is formally precepted by the Program Director and supervised by the Chief Resident.

 Objectives of our Research Elective in Preventive Medicine:

 - To expose rotators to different aspects of preventive medicine in a theoretical and practical manner.

 - To introduce rotators to statistical and epidemiological principles required for population-based fields.

 - To learn and apply the Problem Solving in Public Health framework to an area of preventative medicine interest.

 - To provide opportunity for rotators to pursue learning and make contacts with professionals at the Johns Hopkins Bloomberg School of Public Health.

 - To familiarize rotators with our GPMR curriculum, residents, faculty and staff.

-- Problem Solving in Public Health Research Project: rotators conduct a research project in their area of interest using the Problem Solving in Public Health framework, which will be taught throughout their rotation.
+- Problem Solving in Public Health Research Project: rotators conduct a short research project in their area of interest using the Problem Solving in Public Health framework, which will be taught throughout their rotation.
 Residents write a research paper and present their work during the last week of their rotation.

 - Biostatistics and Epidemiology Modules: rotators independently complete online biostatistics and epidemiology modules then participate in a group discussion to consolidate knowledge learned.